epsilon537/boxlambda/docs/software/forth/words.md

 `dup ( x -- x x )`

 `pick ( ... xi+1 xi ... x1 x0 i -- ... x1 x0 xi )` Picks one element from deep below

+`roll ( xu ... x0 u -- xu-1 ... x0 xu )`
+- Roll takes the element u deep in the stack and moves it to the top, shifting the elements above it down by one.

 `>r ( x -- ) (R: -- x )`